Royal Academies for Science and the Arts of Belgium: EASAC

 The European Academies' Science Advisory Council (EASAC) is formed by the National Academies of the European Union's Member States.

 EASAC provides a cooperation between the Academies with the aim of providing scientific advice to the European policy makers.
 In that way, EASAC makes it possible for the European scientists to be heard as one voice.

 In this way, EASAC has the opportunity to fulfil the vision of the Academies, namely that science plays a key role in many aspects of modern life and the recognition of this scientific aspect is a prerequisite for wise political decisions.
 This vision is part of the foundation of many National Academies.
 Given the increasing role of the European Union in the political arena, the National Academies acknowledge that the scope of their advisory tasks must exceed the national borders and that it's important not to lose sight of the European level.

-Since April 2010, the official contact for EASAC in Brussels is RASAB's liaison office.
-There is an intense cooperation between RASAB and the secretariat and board of EASAC.
+Since April 2010, the official contact for EASAC in Brussels is the RASAB's liaison office.
+There is an intense cooperation between the RASAB and the secretariat and board of EASAC.

 RASAB's liaison office

 The Belgian Academies have the advantage of being located in the heart of Brussels, at walking distance from the European institutions.
-Given the context a liaison office was founded within RASAB, which makes sure that the advice from the Belgian as well as the European academies are heard by the European policy makers.
+Given the context a liaison office was founded within the RASAB, which makes sure that the advice from the Belgian as well as the European academies are heard by the European policy makers.

 The office has the following responsibilities and duties: